 Thanks to their strong umami taste, shiitake mushrooms make a great addition to fillings of all kinds.
 I prefer dried ones for their more intense flavour than fresh ones.
 Wash then soak them in cold water for at least 8 hours to rehydrate.

-A special trick: Don’t discard the water in which the shiitake are soaked!
+A useful trick: Don’t discard the water in which the shiitake are soaked!
 It has absorbed great flavour from the mushrooms and will be used to make a delicious sauce for the cabbage rolls.

 How to wrap the rolls

 Now we are ready to cook the rolls.
 Place them on a serving plate that is small enough to fit into your steamer.
 It will take 10 mins to cook.
 If the rolls are to be served later, you can keep them in the fridge for up to 24 hours.
 Extend the steaming time to 12 minutes if just taken out from the fridge.

 What if you don’t own a steamer?
 Here is my easy solution: Put a small bowl in the middle of a large pot/wok.
 Fill the pot/wok with water (not over the bowl).
 Then place the serving plate on top of the bowl.
 Steam the usual way (Please refer to the tutorial video in the recipe card).

 These cabbage rolls are delicious on their own.
 But a sauce would make them even tastier.
 Use some of the mushroom water you saved earlier.
 Add some oyster sauce and corn starch.
 Mix then heat in a saucepan for a few seconds until it thickens.
 Pour it over the cooked rolls.
 Enjoy!